-We are a defendant in approximately 60 Zyprexa product liability lawsuits in the U.S. covering approximately 140 plaintiffs.
+We are a defendant in approximately 50 Zyprexa product liability lawsuits in the U.S. covering approximately 130 plaintiffs.
 The lawsuits allege a variety of injuries from the use of Zyprexa, with the majority alleging that the product caused or contributed to diabetes or high blood-glucose levels.
 The claims seek substantial compensatory and punitive damages and typically accuse us of inadequately testing for and warning about side effects of Zyprexa.
 Many of the claims also allege that we improperly promoted the drug.
-Approximately 40 of the lawsuits, covering about 40 plaintiffs, are part of at Multi-District Litigation (MDL) proceeding before The Honorable Jack Weinstein in the Federal District Court for the Eastern District of New York (EDNY) (MDL No. 1596).
-We have trials scheduled in Texas state court in August 2011 and in California state court in September 2011.
+Approximately 40 of the lawsuits, covering about 40 plaintiffs, are part of a Multi-District Litigation (MDL) proceeding before The Honorable Jack Weinstein in the Federal District Court for the Eastern District of New York (EDNY) (MDL No. 1596).
+We have trials scheduled in Texas and California state courts in September 2011.
 We are prepared to continue our vigorous defense of Zyprexa in all these lawsuits and claims.